Jaeger-LeCoultre Watches

 The Atmos pendulum was invented in 1928 and patented in 1936-7, this groundbreaking pendulum only requires a variation of one degree in temperature to power the mechanism for two days.
 Described as classical yet avant-garde, the Atmos clocks and watches are highly collectable.
 The Atmos clocks derives energy from both temperature and atmospheric pressure changes in the environment and therefore can run for years without any human intervention.

-Our specialist Fine Jewellery & Watch auctions are held 4 times a year and include the whole spectrum of jewellery, from modern and designer pieces to antique jewels, coloured gemstone jewellery to fine diamond rings.
+Our specialist Fine Jewellery & Watch auctions are held four times a year and include the whole spectrum of jewellery, from modern and designer pieces to antique jewels, coloured gemstone jewellery to fine diamond rings.
 Our department is headed by Liz Bailey who is FGA and DGA qualified, with many years experience in the industry.
 We offer a free valuation service as well as a free collection service for items consigned to these auctions.

 Contact our qualified specialist Liz Bailey to find out more.